btoll/tools/README.md

 - if more than one arg, it loops over the args and constructs the names to find
 - recursively deletes everything that matches
 - suppresses STDERR

+### bticket bash script (for ExtJS)
+Example usage:
+    `bticket 5671 3.4.0`

+Example usage:
+    `bticket EXTJSIV-11987 SDK4`

+    bticket ticket_dir_name ext_version

+Run the script wherever your ticket directories are located.

+It will ask for the location of your SDK or build directory if the proper environment variables have not been set (`$EXT_SDK` and `$EXT_BUILDS`).
+If prompted for a location, hit enter to accept the default path (preset in the script).

+This does the following:

+- makes the directory in which the new ticket will live (in this example, `5671`).
+- creates an `index.html` document within the new directory which properly references the JavaScript and CSS resources it needs to load.

+The script properly handles versions 2.x, 3.x, 4.x, 5.x and any git repos that follow the naming convention of SDK*, i.e., SDK5.